freelawproject/free.law/content/pages/board-of-advisors-nominations.md

 2. Why you think the nominee would be an excellent addition to our Advisory Board

 3. Whether you prefer to nominate the person anonymously

+After nominations are complete, our Board of Directors will review your recommendation and may reach out to those you identify to learn more about their potential interest.

 We enthusiastically welcome emails if there are any questions we can assist with, and we thank you for considering your friends and colleagues for this role.